lexus2k/vgm_test/README.md

 ## License

-The program is free.
 If this project helps you, you can give me a cup of coffee.
 [![Donate via Paypal](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/lexus2k)

-Copyright (C) 2019  Alexey Dynda.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by